 Non-conformities must always be addressed, and procedures must be checked in order to avoid similar events in the future.
 Improvement proposals do not result in absolute action requirements, but they are very important in order to fulfill the continual improvement requirement.

-If you have a suggestion about how to reduce SLU’s environmental impact or you wish to draw attention to something that does not conform to SLU’s procedures, you can submit a report via the SLU reporting system IA (link below).
+If you have a suggestion about how to reduce SLU’s environmental impact or you wish to draw attention to something that does not conform to SLU’s procedures, you can submit a report via the SLU reporting system IA (button below).
 All employees and students can contribute.

 NB: When reporting an environment-related issue, select Environment in under the What? drop-down menu.
 A second drop-down menu will appear below: Underhändelsetyp [Event] where you can select either Avvikelse [Non-conformity] or Förbättringsförslag [Improvement proposal].

 Internal environment and quality assurance audits

 The internal environment and quality assurance audit involves random checks being made over a three-year period that look at all SLU's operations, law compliance and the requirements stipulated in ISO 14001/9001.
 Random checks of the SLU procedures will also be made.